 Hey, Spencer Sutton here with gkhouses.
-And today the title of this video is ‘Don’t do these 5 things when renting your house’.
+And today the title of the video is “Don’t do these 5 things when renting your house.”

-And so they’re really five pretty simple things that I wanna walk you through them that will help you avoid some trouble down the road.
+They are pretty simple things that I want to walk you through.
+If you follow this guideline hopefully it will help you avoid trouble down the road.

-For most tenants, it is a temporary solution, just someplace that they can live for a while, maybe a year, hopefully, a little bit longer than that if you want them to run it longer than that.
+For most tenants, it is a temporary solution.
+It is just someplace that they can live for a while, a year or so.

-As a matter of fact, they may have more invested in the pricing because they’re your neighbors and they’re going to live next to the tenants that move in there.
+As a matter of fact, they may have more invested in the pricing because they are going to live next to the tenants that move in there.

 If you can avoid asking your neighbors for rental advice and pricing advice, that’s going to serve you better in the long run.

-You don’t wanna stray too far out just depending on what kinda neighborhood you live in.
+In doing this, you don’t want to stray too far out depending on what type of neighborhood you live in.

 Just remember, don’t ask your neighbors for advice.
 Go the more objective route when looking for your pricing.